 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country, especially in coastal areas of Limón Province (from Tortuguero to Puerto Viejo), Puntarenas Province (particularly in Malpais, Montezuma, and from Puntarenas to Dominical), and Guanacaste Province (particularly in Tamarindo); on main highways in Central Valley region; and in San José.
+High risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) exists throughout the country, especially in coastal areas of Limón Province (from Tortuguero to Puerto Viejo de Talamanca) and Puntarenas Province; on main highways in Central Valley region; in San José.
 Theft of valuables from unattended rental vehicles is common.

 Express kidnappings to force cash withdrawals at ATMs may occur throughout the country.

 Protests and demonstrations occur throughout the country, especially in San José, and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Hazardous water conditions (including currents, tides, and undertows) may occur along the Pacific and Caribbean coasts.
 Heed posted warnings, and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.